carolinabento/sandbox/README.md

 In [foodPyramid][food], you can check how I analyzed my eating habits in the course of 6 months.

-In [affinityAnalysis][food], you can check how I used the [Apriori algorithm][apriori] to see which products I was frequently buying together.
+In [affinityAnalysis][affinity], you can check how I used the [Apriori algorithm][apriori] to see which products I was frequently buying together.